Import a result file in DPF#

 {'flprj': 'D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp_reduced.flprj', 'cas': ['D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01438.cas.h5', 'D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01439.cas.h5', 'D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01440.cas.h5'], 'dat': ['D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01438.dat.h5', 'D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01439.dat.h5', 'D:\\a\\pydpf-core\\pydpf-core\\.tox\\doc-html\\Lib\\site-packages\\ansys\\dpf\\core\\examples\\result_files\\fluent-axial_comp\\axial_comp-1-01440.dat.h5']}

-# Define the project .res result file path
+Define the CFX result file paths#

 result_file_path_41 = examples.download_cfx_mixing_elbow()

-print("Result file path 41:", "\n",result_file_path_41, "\n")
+print("Result file path 41:", "\n", result_file_path_41, "\n")

 Result file path 41: